ChristopheClaustre/LandarDemo/README.md

 # LandarDemo
-Source of the future demo for the next SquirrelSoft's game Coding rules [here](CodingRules.md).
+Source of the future demo for the next SquirrelSoft's game.
+Coding rules [here](CodingRules.md).

 ## 1. Folder